Now is the time to get flu vaccine.

-Call the Health Department’s clinical services at 269-740-4155 to discuss your options or schedule an appointment.
+Call the Health Department’s clinical services at 269-740-4155 for more information, to discuss your options or to schedule an appointment.

 CDC recommends a yearly flu vaccine for everyone 6 months of age and older as the first and most important step in protecting against influenza disease.